Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Introduction

 \section{Introduction}

 In the local Universe spheroids contain about $\SI{75}{percent}$ of the total stellar mass \citep[including ellipticals, E0s and bulges in spirals,][]{Renzini_2006}.
 At the same time, about 10 times more quiescent than star-forming galaxies are found at $\lmass\gtrsim 11.5$ \citep[e.g.,][]{Baldry_2004}.
 Indeed, there is a long-known strong correlation between morphology and stellar populations of nearby galaxies, where early-type, bulge-dominated systems have suppressed star-formation and generally host older stellar populations, whereas younger, actively star-forming galaxies typically have late-type, disk-like morphologies.
 Morphologically early-type galaxies have higher central concentrations and lower apparent ellipticity.
-It is established that they are more compact than star-forming galaxies up to stellar masses $\lmass\approx 11$ \citep[e.g.,][]{Shen_2003, Guo_2009} and have lower specific angular momentum at fixed stellar mass \citep[e.g.,][]{Fall_1983specificAngularMomentum_Mass, Romanowsky_2012_AngularMomentum, Fall_2018_AngularMomentum}.
+It is established that they are more compact than star-forming galaxies up to stellar masses $\lmass\approx 11$ \citep[e.g.,][]{Shen_2003, Guo_2009} and have lower specific angular momentum at fixed stellar mass \citep[e.g.,][]{Fall_1983specificAngularMomentum_Mass, Romanowsky_2012_AngularMomentum, Fall_2018_AngularMomentum}. \cite{Huang_2017_relation_size_angular_momentum_galaxy_ghalo} showed that there is a close connection between sizes and specific angular momenta of galaxies and those of their dark matter halos.

 Studies of massive galaxies at higher redshift have revealed a much lower quiescent fraction, reduced by up to a factor of $\approx 10$ at $z\approx 3$ at the same stellar mass \citep[e.g.,][]{Muzzin_2013_SMF, Martis_2016_passive_fractions, Davidzon_2017_SMF_COSMOS2015}.
 Morphological studies of massive quiescent galaxies at higher redshift have produced conflicting results.
-Some studies find quiescent galaxies with low \sersic\ indices and smaller axis ratios than at lower redshift \citep{VanDokkum_2008, McGrath_2008, Bundy_2010, VanDerWel_2011, Chang_2013, McLure_2013, Hsu_2014, Bezanson_2018}, suggesting that the strong correlation between morphology and \ac{sfr} is not as pronounced in the early Universe.
-However, other studies \citep[e.g.,][]{Bell_2012, Lang_2014, Tacchella_2015, Mowla_2019_b, Esdaile_2020} find evidence that the correlation already exists at high redshift.
+Some studies find quiescent galaxies with low \sersic\ indices and smaller axis ratios than at lower redshift \citep{VanDokkum_2008, McGrath_2008, Bundy_2010, VanDerWel_2011, Chang_2013, McLure_2013, Hsu_2014, Toft_2017, Bezanson_2018, Newman_2018}, suggesting that the strong correlation between morphology and broad stellar population properties is not as pronounced at earlier cosmic times.
+However, other studies \citep[e.g.,][]{Bell_2012, Lang_2014, Mowla_2019_b, Esdaile_2020} find evidence that the correlation already exists at high redshift.
 The investigation of the relation between morphology and star formation properties is crucial to understanding quenching processes and is more generally a critical aspect of galaxy evolution.